 Courses in research methods, experimental design, statistical analysis, and modeling ensure students have sufficient skills for environmental research.
-Nine credits of course work is required for the PhD degree.
+Nine credits minimum of course work are required for the Ph.D. degree.

 Sets of courses that constitute an area of concentration have been established to give focus to study and research.
-Seven areas of concentration have been defined.
+Eight areas of concentration have been defined.
 New areas of concentration can be developed by groups of faculty and students.
-Areas of concentration consist of at least 30 credits for PhD students.
+Areas of concentration consist of at least 30 credits for Ph.D. students.
 See the list of concentrations.

 Elective courses are listed in the student's program of study, and agreed upon by the student and the advising committee.
 Courses may be selected to provide additional background, to explore new areas, and to add depth to a program.

-A central purpose of the PhD degree is to teach students the process of environmental research.
-A minimum of 36 credits are required for original research leading to a thesis, or project, that complies with standards established by the Graduate School and the Environmental Sciences Graduate Program.
+A central purpose of the Ph.D. degree is to teach students the process of environmental research.
+A minimum of 36 credits are required for original research leading to a Ph.D. thesis, or manuscript model, that complies with standards established by the Graduate School and the Environmental Sciences Graduate Program.
 Consult the ESGP handbook, the Graduate School website, and your committee for Ph.D. thesis guidelines.